BCDevOps/developer-experience/apps/artifactory/DEVHUB-README.md

 You won't need to do anything in the Artifactory application itself in order to get an Artifactory Service Account, because we have a helpful little robot that does that for you!
 Meet [Archeobot](bcgov/platform-services-archeobot) - a custom operator that we use to give our amazing teams the freedom to manage their own Artifactory resources!

-For now, you'll want to get started by getting your hands on an Artifactory Service Account, which you can then use to pull images and packages through Artifactory!
+You'll want to get started by getting your hands on an Artifactory Service Account, which you can then use to pull images and packages through Artifactory!

+Once you have one of those, you might want to consider getting your team an Artifactory Project, which you can use to get your hands on those private repositories!

 ## How Do I Get An Artifactory Service Account?